JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 oh-my-posh -config sample.json -shell universal
 ```

 If all goes according to plan, you should see the prompt being printed out on the line below.
-In case you see a lot of boxes with
+In case you see a lot of
-question marks, [set up your terminal][setupterm] to use a supported font before continuing.
+boxes with question marks, [set up your terminal][setupterm] to use a supported font before continuing.

 ## General Settings

 - final_space: `boolean` - when true adds a space at the end of the prompt
 - console_title: `boolean` - when true sets the current location as the console title
+- console_title_style: `string` - the title to set in the console - defaults to `folder`

 > "I Like The Way You Speak Words" - Gary Goodspeed

+### Console Title Style

+- `folder`: show the current folder name
+- `path`: show the current path

 ## Block